Laura Ingalls Wilder

 At the hotel there is a copy of a hand-written manuscript which Laura wrote describing her family’s time in Burr Oak.
 I felt really lucky to get to read a copy of it on my tour in August of 2014.
 The following month, curious Little House fans were finally able to have access to the Burr Oak story, along with the rest of Laura’s remembrances.
-That’s when her original manuscript, Pioneer Girl, was published in book form.
-It was edited by Pamela Smith Hill and was a New York Times bestseller and is currently being translated into Japanese.
+That’s when her original manuscript, Pioneer Girl, The Annotated Autobiography, was published in book form.
+It was edited by Pamela Smith Hill and was a New York Times bestseller.
+It was also translated into Japanese, by Yumiko Taniguchi.